Archives

-✨The War and Women’s Human Rights Museum is providingprovides records access/use services. ✨ Learn how to access/use records.
+✨The War and Women’s Human Rights Museum access and usage services for its archival materials. ✨ Learn how to access/use archives.

 DocumentsJapanese Military Sexual Slavery System Material, Victim-Survivors' Deposition, Damage report, “The Korean Council for the Women Drafted for Military Sexual Slavery by Japan” Official Document, Home and abroad Civic Group’s Activitism Record, Statement, Sentencing, Research Material, Memorial Letter, etc.